zariuq/mmverify.py/README.md

 ## Current Status
-The verify() function has been implemented in MeTTa.
-The project currently processes Metamath .mm files during Python parsing, adding relevant information to MeTTa spaces.
-Full MeTTa parsing and remaining verification checks are still in development.
-Performance is currently about 5000x slower than the Python version, but future integration with MORK should offer interesting optimization opportunities.
+Every core function called _after parsing_ in the read() function is implemented in MeTTa, which includes _verify()_, _treat_step_, _add_d_, etc. The project currently processes Metamath .mm files during Python parsing, adding relevant information to MeTTa spaces, and proceeding to do verification in MeTTa.
+The implementation passes the [metamath tests](https://github.com/zariuq/metamath-test) that it can run in a reasonable amount of time.
+Full MeTTa pasring may be done once [MORK](https://github.com/trueagi-io/MORK) is fully integrated, speeding it up a lot.

 ## Repository Structure

-* mmverify-utils.metta - Contains the main implementation of the verify() and treat_step() functions, along with utility functions
+* mmverify-utils.metta - Contains the MeTTa implementations along with utility functions
 * mmverify.py - The original Python Metamath verifier by Raph Levien, modified with MeTTa integration code
 * examples/ - Contains examples of MeTTa interpretation of Metamath statements and their output